Exchangeable pairs, switchings, and random regular graphs: Poisson approximation of cycle counts by Stein's method

 \subsection{Applying Stein's method}

-Rather than prove a theorem about the vector of cycle counts, we will give a more general result on the process of cycles in the graph.
+Rather than prove a theorem about the vector of cycle counts, we will give a result on a more general process.
 Let $\Ii$ be an index set of possible cycles in $K_n$ that the random graph $G$ might contain, and for $\alpha\in\Ii$, let $I_\alpha$ be an indicator on $G$ containing $\alpha$.
 We will show that the entire process $(I_\alpha,\,\alpha\in\Ii)$ is well approximated by a vector of independent Poissons, with the accuracy of the approximation depending on the size of the set $\Ii$.
 We will also prove a slight variant in Proposition~\ref{prop:genpoiapprox} which achieves a better error bound, at the expense of considering a less general process.
 Our result on cycle counts, Theorem~\ref{thm:bestpoiapprox}, will follow easily from this.

 Though we have no need for these process approximations in our paper, similar results for the permutation model of random graph have proven useful in \cite{JP}.
-In any event, the machinery of Stein's method allows them to be proved with no extra effort.
+In any event, the machinery of Stein's method gives them to us with no extra effort.

 \begin{thm} Let $G$ be a random $d$-regular graph on $n$ vertices.
 For some collection $\Ii$ of cycles in the complete graph $K_n$ of maximum length $r$, we define $\I=(I_\alpha,\,\alpha\in\Ii)$, with $I_\alpha=\1\{\text{$G$ contains $\alpha$}\}$.
 Let $\Z=(Z_\alpha,\,\alpha\in\Ii)$ be a vector of independent Poisson random variables, with $\E Z_\alpha =(d-1)^{\abs{\alpha}}/[n]_{\abs{\alpha}}$, where $\abs{\alpha}$ denotes the length of the cycle $\alpha$.